neurodata/m2g/README.md

     pip install ndmg

-The only known package which requires a specific version is `plotly`, due to a backwards-compatability breaking change in the interface at version `1.13`.
+The only known packages which require a specific version are `plotly` and `networkx`, due to backwards-compatability breaking changes.

 Finally, you can install **ndmg** either from `pip` or Github as shown below.
 Installation shouldn't take more than a few minutes, but depends on your internet connection.